aureliomoralesv/aureliomoralesv.github.io/content/authors/admin/_index.md

   - Dynamic Reconfiguration on FPGAs
   - Parallel/Distributed Computer Architecture
   - FPGA-based System on Chip (SoC)
-  - Digital VLSI design using open-software tools
+  - Digital ASIC VLSI design using open-software tools

 # Education to show in About widget
 education: